Kkmstf/Star-Pattern/README.md

-# It is a snake water gun game
+# This is a python program to set star pattern